Sadly, this will not be a post about gargoyles that look like St. Bernard dogs. But if anybody has seen one, please send me a picture!

 But regardless of whether you think he’s a spoilsport or has a good point, his statement tells us something important.
 Whatever the reason that so many churches include gargoyles and grotesques, it wasn’t universally recognized even in its own time and place.

 *As you may have realized, Bernard’s statement implies that some churches had grotesques inside them, not just outside.
-This was sometimes the case, though it’s not as common as grotesques on the ousides.
+This most likely refers to the grotesques commonly found on the capitals (column toppers) in churches and cloisters of the Romanesque period.